All About Farmhouse Sinks: Frequently Asked Questions (FAQs)

 Are farmhouse sinks durable?

 Farmhouse sinks are known for its durability.
-They come in a variety of materials such as stainless steel, fireclay, cast iron, copper and stone that will last for decades.
+They come in a variety of materials such as stainless steel, fireclay, granite/quartz composite, copper and stone that will last for decades.
 They are easy to clean and maintain.
 Fireclay farmhouse sinks are very popular these days.

 Do farmhouse sinks stain?